kaedenbrinkman/PyTeslaBLE/README.md

 # PyTeslaBLE
 Python CLI for connecting to Tesla vehicles directly using the BLE API

 *NOTE: This is very much a work-in-progress.
-I have not gotten communication to work successfully yet.*
+Communication with the car is mostly functional, but still lacks features and is sometimes inconsistent.
+If you would like to contribute, feel free to contact me and submit issues or PRs.*

 ## Usage